Niti Taylor Reveals Parikshit Bawa Is Her School Buddy; Says She Never Wanted To Marry An Actor

 The Actress Never Wanted To Marry An Actor!

 Niti was earlier linked to her co-actors.
 The actress says that she never wanted to marry anyone from the showbiz.
-She says that she is happy to marry a man of hers and parents' choice.
+She says that she is happy to marry a man of hers and her parents' choice.

 (Images Source: Instagram)